erenaydn/erenaydn/README.md

 </h1>
 <h3 align='center'>

- *I took my first step into coding with Python in March 2021.*

- *I have an interest in test automation processes and backend services.*
+ *I have an interest in  backend services.*

  *I am currently actively working as a software developer at an [Etiya](https://www.etiya.com/) company.
 I am a member of the backend developer team.*